Posts What is website sprawl costing your organisation & how consolidation can help

 Solution

 To achieve this, we offered options for users by providing some conversions (such as to JSON) and enriching data with metadata.
-We also used AWS infrastructure and highly available components like AWS ECS (Elastic Compute Service) and S3 (Simple Scalable Storage) to improve access and availability.
+We also used AWS infrastructure and highly available components like AWS ECS (Elastic Compute Service) and S3 (Simple Storage Service) to improve access and availability.

 Users were provided a portal for account management, allowing them to change details such as their username and password and access links to documentation and endpoint information for the data to aid their use and interpretation.
 A separate portal manages access for industry clients invited by Network Rail, allowing them to connect to a more stable platform for use in industry applications.